LoganHutton/CADs/README.md

 - [Mechanical Design](https://github.com/Darkkeeper13/CADs/tree/master/Mechanical%20design%20project)

 ## Reports
-- Two example reports one from methods of measurements in AIAA format and one from materials and structures lab
+- Two example reports one from methods of measurements in AIAA format and one from a materials and structures lab

 ## Personal Projects
 - Miscellanous personal projects